osmus/osmcha-charter-project/real-changesets-docs.md

 On the other hand, it's possible to convert the real-changesets JSON to GeoJSON with the [real-changesets-parser](https://github.com/mapbox/real-changesets-parser/).

-Currently, the real-changesets files are hosted by Mapbox and available at the URL `https://s3.amazonaws.com/mapbox/real-changesets/production/{changeset-id}.json`, example: changeset [142052985](https://s3.amazonaws.com/mapbox/real-changesets/production/142052985.json).
+The real-changesets files are available at the URL `https://real-changesets.s3.us-west-2.amazonaws.com/{changeset-id}.json`, example: changeset [142052985](https://real-changesets.s3.us-west-2.amazonaws.com/142052985.json).

 ### Data structure